LivePersonInc/developer-center/pages/documents/SecurityAndAuthenication/LiveEngageApplications/overview.md

 indicator: both
 ---

-Conversational Cloud Applications are a code layer developed on top of LiveEngage APIs which include an `App_Install_Id` parameter.
+Conversational Cloud Applications are a code layer developed on top of Conversational Cloud APIs which include an `App_Install_Id` parameter.
 This parameter is received when registering a dedicated configuration manifest that defines its scope and components.

 There are two different types of Conversational Cloud Applications: